Skip to content

 }

-To resolve this error, update your permissions of the instance profile role attached to your instance.
-For Session Manager permissions example, see Add Session Manager permissions to an existing IAM role.
+Note: Replace example-region with your AWS Region, example-id with your AWS account ID and example-key-name with your key.
+For more Session Manager permissions example, see Add Session Manager permissions to an existing IAM role.

 "Your session has been terminated for the following reasons: Couldn't start the session because we are unable to validate encryption on Amazon S3 bucket.
 Error: AccessDenied: Access Denied status code: 403"

-"Your session has been terminated for the following reasons: We couldn't start the session because encryption is not set up on the selected CloudWatch Logs log group.
-Either encrypt the log group or choose an option to enable logging without encryption"
+"Your session has been terminated for the following reasons: We couldn't start the session because you haven't set up encryption on the selected CloudWatch Logs log group.
+Either encrypt the log group or choose an option to turn on logging without encryption"

 "Your session has been terminated for the following reasons: ----------ERROR------- Unable to start command: Failed to create user ssm-user: Instance is running active directory domain controller service.
 Disable the service to continue to use session manager"